 - a.
-No one equity holding shall represent more than 10% of the book value of the aggregate Canadian Equity portfolio. - b.
-There will be a minimum of 30 stocks in the Canadian equity portfolio. - c.
-No more than 10% of the market value of a Canadian equity portfolio may be invested in companies with a market capitalization of less than \$500 million at the time of purchase.
+No one equity holding shall represent more than 10% of the market value of the aggregate Canadian Equity portfolio. - b.
+There will be a minimum of 25 stocks in the Canadian equity portfolio. - c.
+No more than 20% of the market value of a Canadian equity portfolio may be invested in companies with a market capitalization of less than \$2 billion at the time of purchase.